 The classic Mario games are side-scrolling, meaning that the whole game is seen as a section through the landscape and characters appear in profile.
-Each level starts left and the screen follows the player character on his way to the right side.
-Many of the newer games however have a full 3D environment, which is not better but simply a completely different kind of game experience.
+Each level starts on the left and the screen follows the player character on his way to the right hand side.
+Many of the newer games have a full 3D environment, which is not better but simply a completely different kind of game experience.

 Most Mario games are divided into eight worlds with different themes, like a desert world, an ice world and an underwater world.
-All worlds are divided into a number of levels and the last level of a world usually has a special enemy boss2.
+All worlds are divided into a number of levels and the last level of a world frequently has a special enemy boss2.
 There are also non-level places on the map, like Toad Houses where the player can obtain certain items.
 The way through the world is also not completely linear but there are crossroads where players can choose between two levels to progress.
-The last level of the game is usually Bowser's castle, a place full of lava and traps, but after overcoming Mario's arch enemy the player is usually surprised with a number of bonus levels.
+The last level of the game is usually Bowser's castle, a place full of lava and traps, but after overcoming Mario's arch enemy the player is often rewarded with a number of bonus levels.

 All the games feature the famous '?' blocks, which can be found all over the place.
 By jumping against them Mario reveals their contents, which are various items, coins or even plants which grow to let Mario access high up places.
-They always give Mario a boost of some kind that give an advantage over opponents.
+They always give Mario a boost of some kind that gives him an advantage over opponents.

 Side Scrolling games